 Frankly, obese individuals should not start off on a running routine, this can lead to injury and dropout from the exercise routine.
 I’m not talking about being 20 pounds overweight, I’m talking about being 50+ pounds overweight.

 Likewise, starting out too hard too fast can cause the individual to be sore or just give up and quit the program.
-One way to begin is by briskly walking for 45 minutes each day until you build up your exercise efficiently and lose body weight.
-Eventually you can progress into a running routine.
+One way to begin is by briskly walking for 45 minutes each day until you build up your exercise capacity and lose body weight.
+Eventually, you can progress into a running routine.

 Bottom line: You definitely need to start exercising but start with walking daily until you are ready to progress to a running routine.